vuedoc/parser/README.md

 ### TypeScript usage

 Vuedoc Parser implements a full TypeScript support since `v3.0.0`.
-You no longer need to load a specific loader or install additional package.
+You no longer need to load a specific loader or install additional packages.

 ### Create a custom loader

 The example below uses the abstract `Vuedoc.Loader` class to create a specialized class to handle a template with the [CoffeeScript](https://www.npmjs.com/package/coffeescript) language.
-It uses the Pug language for templating:
+It uses the built-in `PugLoader` to load Pug template:

 ```js
 const Vuedoc = require('@vuedoc/parser')